Excerpt from the Government of Ontario’s ‘Newsroom’

 On November 14, 2009, a Ministry of Labour inspector visited the Musselwhite Mine, about 650 kilometers northwest of Thunder Bay.
 After reviewing the mine’s training records, the inspector determined that one of the mine’s workers was not registered as fully trained in all of the prescribed training programs for work in a hard rock underground mine.

 Goldcorp Canada Ltd., carrying on business as Musselwhite Mine, pleaded guilty to failing to ensure that a worker was trained as prescribed.

 The fine was imposed by Justice of the Peace Edith Baas.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Goldcorp Canada Ltd. was found guilty of violating section 11(3) of the Ontario ‘Mines and Mining Plants’ regulation 854 which states,
+Goldcorp Canada Ltd. was found guilty of a contravention of section 11(3) of the Ontario ‘Mines and Mining Plants’ regulation 854/90 which states,

 Any job, especially a dangerous one, requires proper training to better protect the workforce.